PillarTechnology/CodeRaceClients/AutomatedInstructions.md

 ###### (Done by a Pillar person on RACE SERVER LAPTOP, once per RACE SERVER LAPTOP)

 #### Setup:
-1. Copy the content of `CodeRaceServerSetup.scpt` into an Script Editor (found under Utilities):
+1. Download `CodeRaceServerSetup.scpt` to your computer and open it with Script Editor (found under Utilities):
 2. Compile the script (Hammer icon)
 3. Run the script (Play icon)
    ##### The script will do the following: